kkocdko/utils4linux/hwmoncat/README.md

 Installed size: 26 M
 ```

 However, after kernel `5.6`, we can read sensors easily through the [hwmon module](https://www.kernel.org/doc/html/latest/hwmon/), without any other dependencies.
-So I write this helper script.
+So I make this.

 This script shows: